nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:
 * `list` followed by `ldelete 2 1` deletes the 1st lesson for the 2nd student in TAB.
-* `find Betsy` followed by `ldelete 1 1` deletes the 1st lesson for the 1st student in the results of the `find` command.
+* `find n/Betsy` followed by `ldelete 1 1` deletes the 1st lesson for the 1st student in the results
+  of the `find` command.

 ### Viewing the Schedule